joaoag/CV/README.md

 ## João Abbott-Gribben

-Artist and soon to be junior full stack developer.
+Artist, writer and soon to be junior full stack developer.
 Equally confident with image and text; over a decade's experience spanning editor, writer, designer and artist roles.
 I'm looking for an organisation that values clean and tested code, agile working practices and continued learning.

 ## Skills